rizar/attention-lvcsr/README.md

 Bastien that allows to unpickled GPU-based shared variables on CPU. `blocks` has a PR merged which is currently waiting for review.
-Unfortunately simply adding the `blocks` folder to ``PYTHONPATH`` will not cut it because of the tricks required to make Blocks a namespace package...
+Unfortunately simply adding the `blocks` folder to ``PYTHONPATH`` will not cut it because of the tricks required to make Blocks a namespace package: you have to install it (at least in a virtual environment).

 ### What is available